-Members of the Mucosal Immunology SIG keep in contact during the year through tele conference and formally get together during the annual workshop, which is held in conjunction with the annual meeting of the Australasian Society for Immunology.
+Members of the Mucosal Immunology SIG keep in contact during the year through tele conference and formally get together during the annual workshop, which is held in conjunction with the ASI Annual Scientific Meeting.

 Mucosal Immunology Journal

-The official journal for the Society for Mucosal Immunology is ‘Mucosal Immunology’, a Nature publication with an impact factor in 2012 of 7.000 (2012 Journal Citation Report, Thomson Reuters, 2018).
+The official journal for the Society for Mucosal Immunology is ‘Mucosal Immunology’, a Nature publication with an impact factor in 2017 of 7.36 (2017 Journal Citation Report, Thomson Reuters, 2018).
 For more information visit http://www.nature.com/mi/index.html.

 Graham Jackson Memorial Mucosal Immunology Prize is $500 in 2019